 UCC Section 12-105(a) provides that a person has control of a CER if the person has the (i) power to enjoy "substantially all the benefit" of the CER, (ii) exclusive power to prevent others from enjoying "substantially all the benefit" of the CER, (iii) exclusive power to transfer control or to cause another person to obtain control of the CER and (iv) ability to identify itself as the person having the foregoing powers.
-The exclusivity requirements can be shared 13 or satisfied by an agent having control of the CER, if such agent acknowledges that it has such control for the benefit of such buyer or secured party (unlike under UCC Article 9, such acknowledgment does not need to be in writing).
-14 Control is very important because (a) an electronic record is a CER and subject to UCC Article 12 only if the electronic record can be subjected to control pursuant to UCC Section 12-105, 15 (b) only a person having control of a CER is eligible to become a Qualifying Purchaser (defined below) and only a Qualifying Purchaser can obtain a property interest in Article 12 Property free of competing property claims (i.e., be protected by the take-free rule or the no-action rule), 16 (c) it is another method of perfection of a security interest in Article 12 Property (a security interest in Article 12 Property can also be perfected by the proper filing of an effective financing statement) and (d) similar to the super-priority afforded a secured party with control of a deposit account, 17
+The exclusivity requirements can be shared20 or satisfied by an agent having control of the CER, if such agent acknowledges that it has such control for the benefit of such buyer or secured party (unlike under UCC Article 9, such acknowledgment does not need to be in writing).21 Control is very important because (a) an electronic record is a CER and subject to UCC Article 12 only if the electronic record can be subjected to control pursuant to UCC Section 12-105,22 (b) only a person having control of a CER is eligible to become a Qualifying Purchaser (defined below) and only a Qualifying Purchaser can obtain a property interest in Article 12 Property free of competing property claims (i.e., be protected by the take-free rule or the no-action rule),23 (c) it is another method of perfection of a security interest in Article 12 Property (a security interest in Article 12 Property can also be perfected by the proper filing of an effective financing statement) and (d) similar to the super-priority afforded a secured party with control of a deposit account,24 investment property,25 letter-ofcredit rights26 and electronic chattel paper,27 a security interest in Article 12 Property that is perfected by control has priority over a conflicting security interest held by a secured party that does not have control (including a security interest that was perfected earlier by the proper filing of an effective financing statement).28 There is a rebuttable presumption that the requirements to have the exclusive power to (1) prevent others from enjoying substantially all the benefits of the CER and (2) transfer control or to cause another person to obtain control of the CER are satisfied, i.e., a person is presumed to have control of a CER29 unless evidence to the contrary is provided.